patrickfrey/mewa/doc/faq.md

 ### How to implement multi-pass AST traversal?

 Sometimes some definitions have to be prioritized, e.g. member variable definitions have to be known before translating member functions.
-_Mewa_ does not support multipass traversal by nature, but you can implement it by passing additional parameters to the traversal routine.
+_Mewa_ does not support multipass traversal by nature, but you can implement it by passing an additional parameters to the traversal routine.
 In the example grammar I attached a pass argument for the ```definition``` _Lua_ function call:
 ```
 inclass_definition	= typedefinition ";"		    (definition 1)